awsdocs/aws-kms-developer-guide/doc_source/kms-alias.md

 Aliases also make it easier to reuse the same code in different AWS Regions\.
 Create aliases with the same name in multiple Regions and associate each alias with a KMS key in its Region\.
 When the code runs in each Region, the alias refers to the associated KMS key in that Region\.
 For an example, see [Using aliases in your applications](alias-using.md)\.

-You can create an alias for a KMS key in the AWS KMS console, by using the AWS KMS API, or by using an [AWS CloudFormation template](creating-resources-with-cloudformation.md)\.
+You can create an alias for a KMS key in the AWS KMS console, by using the [CreateAlias](https://docs.aws.amazon.com/kms/latest/APIReference/API_CreateAlias.html) API, or by using an [AWS CloudFormation template](creating-resources-with-cloudformation.md)\.

 The AWS KMS API provides full control of aliases in each account and Region\.
 The API includes operations to create an alias \([CreateAlias](https://docs.aws.amazon.com/kms/latest/APIReference/API_CreateAlias.html)\), view alias names and alias ARNs \([ListAliases](https://docs.aws.amazon.com/kms/latest/APIReference/API_ListAliases.html)\), change the KMS key associated with an alias \([UpdateAlias](https://docs.aws.amazon.com/kms/latest/APIReference/API_UpdateAlias.html)\), and delete an alias \([DeleteAlias](https://docs.aws.amazon.com/kms/latest/APIReference/API_DeleteAlias.html)\)\.
 For examples of managing aliases multiple programming languages, see [Working with aliases](programming-aliases.md)\.

 The following resources can help you learn more:
 + For information about KMS key identifiers, including aliases, see [Key identifiers \(KeyId\)](concepts.md#key-id)\.
-+ For help using a AWS CloudTrail template to create an alias for a KMS key, see [AWS::KMS::Alias](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-kms-alias.html) in the *AWS CloudFormation User Guide*\.
++ For help using a AWS CloudFormation template to create an alias for a KMS key, see [AWS::KMS::Alias](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-kms-alias.html) in the *AWS CloudFormation User Guide*\.
 + For help finding the aliases associated with a KMS key, see [Finding the alias name and alias ARN](find-cmk-alias.md)
 + For information about resource quotas for aliases and rate quotas for API operations related to aliases, see [Quotas](limits.md)\.
 + For examples of creating and managing aliases in multiple programming languages, see [Working with aliases](programming-aliases.md)\.